-Domestic relations matters such as marriage. divorce, dissolution, child custody and support, visitation, and adoptions are included.
-The law regulating such matters and the drafting of appropriate documents will be emphasized.
-CSU
+Family law matters such as domestic violence, legal separation, dissolution of marriage, child custody and visitation, child and spousal support, guardianship, and adoptions are included.
+The law in California regulating such matters and the drafting of appropriate documents will be emphasized.

-160 PERSONAL INJURY
+160 PERSONAL INJURY 1 UNIT